nodejs/node/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-life

-The `tls.createSecurePair()` API was deprecated in documentation in Node.js 0.11.3.
+The `tls.createSecurePair()` API is removed.
 Users should use `tls.Socket` instead.

 <a id="DEP0065"></a>
 ### DEP0065: `repl.REPL_MODE_MAGIC` and `NODE_REPL_MODE=magic`